How to Get Donors for a Nonprofit Organization: 6 Ideas

 Instead of relying solely on your existing audience, you empower supporters to share your mission with their loved ones.

-And peer-to-peer fundraising doesn’t have to be complicated.
-Simply provide clear instructions or calls to action, compelling messaging, and ready-to-share visuals so supporters can advocate confidently and easily.
+And peer-to-peer fundraising doesn't have to be complicated.
+Simply provide clear instructions or calls to action, compelling messaging, ready-to-share visuals so supporters can advocate confidently and easily.

-5. Leverage Technology and Automation
+5. Tap into Technology and Automation to Scale Outreach

 Automation makes personalized outreach scalable.
-A CRM can segment prospects based on their interests, giving history, or online engagement levels.
+A CRM can segment prospects based on their interests, giving history, online engagement levels.
 This can allow nonprofit teams to optimize targeted messaging without increasing workload.

 Predictive tools can even analyze potential donors' giving patterns involving similar organizations, identifying who is most likely to donate to your nonprofit.